asmitapoddar/Autoencoder-ATLAS/README.md

   - *phi* = phi/3
   - *eta* = eta/ 5
 2. Histogram to visulaise the data distribution.
 3. Load model and data as tensors.
 The model used is the [AE_3D_200](https://github.com/asmitapoddar/Autoencoder-ATLAS/blob/master/nn_utils.py).
 4. Reconstruction of the data using the auto encoder-decoder model.
 The plots for both the reconstructed normalised as well as custom standardised data are shown.
 5. Reconstruction Loss (Residual).
-`Residual = (Predicted Data - Original Data) / Original Data` The plots for the residuals for both the reconstructed normalised as well as custom standardised data are shown.
+`Residual = (Predicted Data - Original Data) / Original Data`
+The plots for the residuals for both the reconstructed normalised as well as custom standardised data are shown.
 6. Correlations between the variables' residuals
+The residual of *eta* and *pt* of the standardised data are nagatively correlated.

+# Analysis
+The custom standardised variables have been reconstructed by the autoencoder-decoder model more faithfully than the normalised variables.
+- Sum of absolute errors between original data and reconstructed data (on custom standardising the data):
+  - *m* : 4210.5957
+  - *pt* : 1573.8503
+  - *phi* : 415.63806
+  - *eta* : 2487.95
+- Sum of absolute errors between original data and reconstructed data (on normalising the data):
+  - *m* : 1.154388e+10
+  - *pt* : 180858.6
+  - *phi* : 26188.15
+  - *eta* : 62703.69

 ## Usage